HeyYouWhoMe/BroadcastViewer/README.md

 # 8 Automation with Exponential Potential

-_Here, we build up from taking control of your back end, through dynamically automating it, to visualising how the automation of Proximity Personas that dynamically engage with each other, will optimise your opportunmity of success!_
+_Here, we build up from taking control of your back end, through dynamically automating it, to visualising how the automation of Proximity Personas that dynamically engage with each other, will optimise your opportunity of success!_

 ## a.
 Dumping data into the Event Hub in individual property columns, instead of as a single InfoDic column dump